Google Classroom: Save as Draft

 If you are like me and accidentally assign an assignment with your document as can view or can edit, use the new feature to “Reuse post” to duplicate your assignment.
 Switch the document rights from view/edit to “Make a copy for each student.”
 Delete the original posting.

-2 responses to “Google Classroom: Save as Draft”
+2 thoughts on “Google Classroom: Save as Draft”

 💥 FREE OTIS WORKSHOP